5 Must-Do's for Organizations that are New to Encryption

 Again, legal requirements can be the impetus for embracing encryption, but compliance should never be the endgame.
 Often, being compliant does not equate to security.
 Laws do not prescribe specific encryption technologies or solutions that are proven effective.
 Referring to best practices and collaborative cybersecurity intelligence, such as the MITRE ATT&CK framework, is crucial.

-Insights from MITRE ATT&CK and continuous security validation help drive the point that not all encryption methods are good enough.
-Simply complying with regulations to use encryption does not mean that private data is sufficiently protected.
-It helps to refer to more meticulous security assessments to optimize security controls, particularly regarding encryption.
+Insights from MITRE ATTACK and continuous security validation prove that not all encryption methods are good enough.
+Simply complying with regulations to use encryption does not mean that private data is safe.
+More meticulous security assessments, particularly regarding encryption, help optimize security controls.

 “Encryption is the first step in your cybersecurity strategy,” says Deepak Gupta of the Forbes Technology Council.
 There is no doubt about it.
-No security posture is complete with encryption in the picture.
+No security posture is complete without encryption.

-However, just like other aspects of cybersecurity, encryption cannot be used unilaterally.
+However, like other aspects of cybersecurity, we cannot use encryption unilaterally.
 For example, an organization working with a cloud provider cannot entrust encryption to the latter regardless of how long they have been in the industry and how much they brag about their expertise in data security.
 The cloud provider’s encryption policies should align with what an organization deems adequate.

 Additionally, the organization and the cloud provider should share control over the encryption keys.
 Allowing only one party to handle everything for convenience or ease of operation is antithetical to good security practices.

-Moreover, everyone within the organization, especially those with permission to enact security reconfigurations, should understand the importance of not turning encryption off at their convenience or bypassing relevant protocols to make processes move faster.
-Encryption is a fundamental part of cybersecurity.
-Hence it should not be arbitrary.
-It cannot be disregarded because someone requesting data access is considered trustworthy.
+Moreover, everyone within the organization, especially those with permission to enact security reconfigurations, should understand the importance of not turning encryption off at their convenience or bypassing relevant protocols to speed up processes.

 Encryption is not a self-implementing and auto-updating security system.
-It has to be implemented correctly and monitored to achieve optimum outcomes.
-A trustless model of implementation, meticulous securing of the keys, and emphasizing shared responsibility can make it one of the most potent tools to counter data security and privacy attacks.
+It must be correctly implemented and monitored to achieve optimum outcomes.
+A trustless implementation model, meticulous key securing, and emphasizing shared responsibility can make it one of the most potent tools to counter data security and privacy attacks.

 Share this article